TurtleNetwork/TurtleNetwork.github.io/_users/turtlenodebot.md

 * /tn – Get information about $TN
 * /assets – Show all assets listed in the bot
 * /balance – Calculate the value from an address/alias
-* /notify – Create a price notification for the Waves DEX
-* /tndex – Create a price notification for the TN DEX
-* /tdx – Create a price notification for Tidex
-* /bit – Create a price notification for Bittrex
-* /bin – Create a price notification for Binance
-* /claim – Claim from built in faucet
 * /chatid – Get chatid

 ### New Functions